 Each individual Key Management Personnel performance bonus was discussed and reviewed against the requirements set out on page 11.
-Although some of the performance criteria were met by the Managing Director, it was mutually decided that a bonus would not be paid due to the financial result.
+It was agreed that the proposed performance bonuses met these conditions, specifically individual performance against agreed Key Performance Indicators.

 (e) Shares held by key management personnel